johnsmillie-portfolio/SE450-JPaint/readme.md

 - Undo/Redo Move

 ## Sprint 2
-- Select all shapes by dragging.
+- Select shapes by dragging.
 - Move Selected Shapes.
   - Move does not deselect.
 - Have at three design patterns implemented